jayqui/tic_tac_toe/to_do.md

 - The user messages are unclear.
 - It’s confusing to see the spot that’s selected and the board all on the screen.
 - It’s easy to get lost in what’s happening.
-- It’s weird the way the computer picks its spot without notifying the user.
+- DONE  It’s weird the way the computer picks its spot without notifying the user.

+##### Sequential glitches #####
+- DONE The game skips turns on bad user input (the first time).
+- DONE The game gets stuck after bad user input (after the first time)---even if user input is ok on the second time.
+- DONE If I choose a place where the computer already has an X, it gets stuck.
+- DONE If I choose a place where the I've already put an O, it gets stuck.

 ##### Portability desirable #####
-- X Make it less linked to the console ---> MVC architecture
+- DONE Make it less linked to the console ---> MVC architecture

-##### Flexibility #####
-- X Allow the user to choose how each player marks the board (traditionally it’s “X” and “O”).
-- Allow user to choose which player goes first.